Lucy Roberts: University of South Florida, 2019–2022

 On 17 July 2019, Roberts enrolled at the University of South Florida in the United States, to play in their women's soccer team.
 As a rookie Roberts was named to the Top Drawer Soccer Preseason Best XI freshman team and went on to make 17 appearances in her debut season, missing time due to national team obligations.
 At the end of the campaign she was one of only two unanimous selections to the All-AAC Rookie XI.

 University of Louisville, 2023

 In December 2022, Roberts transferred to the University of Louisville to play the 2023 season with the Louisville Cardinals.

 Odense Blodklub Q, 2024–

 In August 2024, Roberts joined newly-promoted Danish Women's League side Odense Boldklub Q.

+After a spell in Sweden with Kristianstad, Roberts joined B-Liga side Copenhagen in January 2026.
+Later the same season, she helped the team securing promotion to the A-Liga.

 International career

 After helping the team to qualify, Roberts travelled to Lithuania in May 2018 as part of the England under-17 squad to compete in the UEFA Women's Under-17 Championship as the team reached the semi-finals.
 On 30 September 2019, Roberts was selected in the England under-19 squad that began the 2020 UEFA Under-19 Championship qualification.
 Three days later, Roberts scored her first goal in an 8–0 win against Cyprus.